^^ Back to top

 - needing to urinate more often than normal

-If a kidney stone causes a blocked ureter, this can lead to a kidney infection.
-This is because waste products cannot pass, which may cause a build-up of bacteria.
+A kidney stone that blocks the ureter can lead to a kidney infection.
+This is because waste products are unable to pass the blockage, which may cause a build-up of bacteria.

 - feeling very weak or tired